How to shop for low-carb or keto extras online

 For low-carb crackers, breads, and other recipes, you might need the following:

-Mmmm… a small square of dark chocolate can be the perfect finish to any low-carb dinner.
-Keep it really dark but still delicious with:
+A small square of dark chocolate can be the perfect finish to any low-carb dinner — rich, satisfying, and healthy.5 Keep it really dark but still delicious with:

 A couple of more liberal favorites: